 Pick a specific time for cleaning so it becomes a habit.
 Morning?
 Evening after dinner?
 The time matters less than the consistency.

-⏱️ Pro Tip: Set a 30-minute timer and stop when it rings.
+Time yourself for 30 minutes and stop when the timer goes off!
 The goal is good enough, not perfection.

 4. Use the "One Touch" Rule